ECCC-MSC/open-data/canada.ca_upcoming/readme_en.md

 ## Data discovery and metadata

 The Meteorological Service of Canada's [metadata is available on the Canadian Open Government portal](https://open.canada.ca/en/open-data), enabling users to search open data that is relevant to Canadians, learn how to work with datasets, and see what people have done with open data across the country.

+## Licence

+The End-use Licence determines the conditions for using the data and information.
+The main requirement is to clearly acknowledge Environment and Climate Change Canada as the data source, [please refer to the Licence for details](licence/readme_en.md).

 ## [Contact us](https://weather.gc.ca/mainmenu/contact_us_e.html)